-Regarding human physiology, there are three important omega-3 fatty acids.
+There are three important omega-3 fatty acids to know about when discussing human physiology.
 Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are usually found in marine oils, whilst alpha-linolenic acid (ALA) is commonly found in plant oils.

 ALA is made up of 18 carbon atoms.
-EPA and DHA are considered “long-chain” omega-3s because they contain more – 20 and 22 respectively – National Institutes of Health explains.
+EPA and DHA are considered “long-chain” omega-3s because they contain more carbon atoms; 20 and 22 respectively, National Institutes of Health explains.

-Mammals – including humans – can’t make their own omega-3s but can get them from diet.
-ALA is the most common fatty acid found in food, with the other two being slightly more difficult to find in plant sources.
+Mammals, including humans, can’t make their own omega-3s but they can get them from their diet.
+ALA is the most common fatty acid found in food.
+The other two are more difficult to find in plant sources.
 However, the body can use ALA to create the long-chain EPA, a process that takes place mostly in the liver.
 EPA can then be used to create DHA, which many hail as the most important fatty acid.
 Some foods are fortified with EPA and DHA so that the body does not have to complete the long-chain process.

 How Do Omega-3s Impact Health?